 In keeping with the concept of using this blog as not only a synthesis of what I think, but also of what I do, I add this post.
 Last week I recorded a telephone interview with the folks at natureEDUCATION on the topic of online learning networks in science education.
 The time I spent on the phone with Ilona Miko, Senior Scientific Editor for Life Sciences, made me realize why it is that she is doing the podcast and I typically stick to the printed (digitally) word.
 She’s a pro from the word go.

 Scitable is an open online collaborative learning space within the nature publishing group.
 If you are a science teacher, or you know one, you’d be doing a favor by forwarding the link to a friend or colleague.
 NatureEdCast is a podcast featuring some interesting folks from many perspectives.
 If you get a chance, check out some of the previous twelve episodes here.
 I’m honored to have been selected to share a few minutes on this program.
 I think I sound like I’m having a phone conversation (complete with near giggles a couple of times), but hey… I guess I actually was.
-By the end I think we hit on some issues that are important to the world of education, and even science education in particular.
+By the end I believe we managed to hit upon some issues that are important to the world of education, and even science education in particular.
 See what you think.

 If I had to pick the one thing from the episode I’m most proud of, it would be the fact that although the title features the text “Online Learning Networks,” a significant portion of the program is about students being outdoors, on-site, in nature, and learning with all five senses.
-Living online is not my style.
+Living online exclusively is not my style.
 I’d never want to build a name for that.
-Although, if done well, extending our classrooms through space and time into the digital world can enhance learning for all students.
-For that, I’ll sign my name.
+Although, if done well, extending our classrooms through space and time into the digital world can enhance learning for all.
+For that, I’ll gladly sign my name.